Yeh Dil

-Synopsis
+Plot

-Ravi Pratap Singh (Tusshar Kapoor) is a college student and the son of a wealthy businessman Raghuraj Pratap Singh (Akhilendra Mishra).
-His best friend Kabir always helps him.
-Ravi lives with his father, as his mother died.
-Vasundhara Yadav (Anita Hassanandani), is the daughter of a middle class wrestler Mithua Yadav (Vineet Kumar) studying in the same college.
+Ravi Pratap Singh (Tusshar Kapoor) is a college student and the son of the wealthy businessman Raghuraj Pratap Singh (Akhilendra Mishra).
+His best friend, Kabir, always helps him.
+Ravi lives with his father, as his mother has died.
+Vasundhara Yadav (Anita Hassanandani) is the daughter of the middle-class wrestler Mithua Yadav (Vineet Kumar) and studies at the same college.
 She lives in a joint family with many of her relatives.
-Ravi excels in sports, but is terrible in academics.
-Vasu doesn't pay attention to sports and focuses on academics.
+Ravi excels in sports but performs poorly academically, while Vasu pays little attention to sports and focuses on her studies.

-Ravi is neglected by Raghuraj who always focuses on business and wealth.
-Raghuraj expects him to excel in academics, so he can send him to Harvard Business School.
-Similarly, Mithua, who wanted a boy, neglects Vasu and his wife (Chetana Das).
+Ravi is neglected by Raghuraj, who is always focused on business and wealth.
+Raghuraj expects Ravi to excel academically so that he can send him to Harvard Business School.
+Similarly, Mithua, who had wanted a son, neglects Vasu and his wife (Chetana Das).

-Ravi and Vasu start studying together and gradually become friends and eventually fall in love, but Raghuraj disapproves of her due to her social status.
-Mithua sends some goons to the college who beat up Ravi.
-Raghuraj orders the police to retaliate, and Mithua is taken to the police station and beaten up by the police.
-Vasu tells Ravi, after which he calls his father and threatens him.
+Ravi and Vasu begin studying together and gradually become friends before eventually falling in love, but Raghuraj disapproves of her because of her social status.
+Mithua sends some goons to the college, where they beat up Ravi.
+Raghuraj orders the police to retaliate, and Mithua is taken to the police station and beaten by the police.
+Vasu tells Ravi what has happened, after which he calls his father and threatens him.

-Raghuraj arranges a "swaymvar" for his son, to which all the business tycoons and rich people send their daughters.
+Raghuraj arranges a "swayamvar" for his son, to which business tycoons and wealthy people send their daughters.
 Ravi invites Vasu and publicly proclaims his love for her.
-Mithua discovers she went to Ravi's house and confronts Raghuraj, after which the police commissioner tells them they should trick Ravi and Vasu into keeping their love on hold until the completion of their studies.
+Mithua discovers that she has gone to Ravi's house and confronts Raghuraj, after which the police commissioner tells them that they should trick Ravi and Vasu into putting their relationship on hold until they complete their studies.

-After this agreement, Ravi is tricked into going to Mumbai and Vasu is tricked into going to her uncle's house.
-Both escape, Ravi goes to Hyderabad, and Vasu goes to Mumbai.
-Ravi thinks Vasu is in Hyderabad and goes to her house, only to be beaten up by goons.
-Vasu goes to Mumbai, and is captured and taken to Ravi's house where Raghuraj arranges for a killer to kill Vasu.
-Both are saved and they return to Hyderabad to get married with the help of Kabir and college.
-Mithua eventually accepts the marriage and stops her aunt Chandi (Pratima Kazmi) from interfering.
-Raghuraj is also stopped from interfering.
-Ravi and Vasundhara marry and the last scene shows Kabir and the whole college congratulating them.
+Following this agreement, Ravi is tricked into going to Mumbai, while Vasu is tricked into going to her uncle's house.
+Both escape: Ravi goes to Hyderabad, while Vasu goes to Mumbai.
+Ravi believes Vasu is in Hyderabad and goes to her house, only to be beaten up by goons.
+Vasu goes to Mumbai and is captured and taken to Ravi's house, where Raghuraj arranges for a killer to murder her.
+Both are saved, and they return to Hyderabad to get married with the help of Kabir and their college friends.
+Mithua eventually accepts the marriage and stops Vasu's aunt Chandi (Pratima Kazmi) from interfering.
+Raghuraj is also prevented from interfering.
+Ravi and Vasundhara marry, and the final scene shows Kabir and the entire college congratulating them.